Preparing For Your Move

 Consumer complaints against moving companies have been rising in recent years.
 Keep the following tips in mind in order to choose the right moving company and plan for a smooth transition to your new residence.

 - Get an estimate from your moving company and make sure the amount is stated in the contract.

 - Inquire about their on-time record and other complaints with the local Better Business Bureau or consumer complaints department.

-Protecting The Environment
+Protecting the Environment

-- Sweep instead of hosing down driveways.
+- Sweep instead of hosing down any driveways.